r-lib/isoband/README.md

 <img src="man/figures/README-basic-plotting-3.png" width="50%" />

 The algorithm has no problem with larger datasets.
-Next we calculate a few isolines/isobands for the volcano dataset.
+Let’s calculate a few isolines/isobands for the volcano dataset.

 ``` r
 m <- volcano